-NAFTA Professional Workers in Canada
+NAFTA (Now USMCA) Professional Workers in Canada

 NOTE: This page is for US (and Mexican) citizens who want to work in Canada.
 If you are a Canadian (or Mexican) citizen who wants to work in the US, please visit our page on TN professional workers in the United States.